sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 2. This service can be started/stopped and retrieve cached data via an libswsscommon API.
 3. A receiver could use this, during its downtime and use the cache upon restart.
 4. The service caches only last incidence for repeated incidences of an event.
+5. The repeated incidences are counted in missed-events-count.
-5. The max size of the cache is same max count of possible events, hence there is no overflow possibility.
+6. The max size of the cache is same max count of possible events, hence there is no overflow possibility.

 ### exporter
-1. Telemetry container receive all the events reported from all the event publishers.
+1. Telemetry container runs a service to receive all the events reported from all the event publishers.
-2. Telemetry container provides support for streaming out received events live to multiple external clients via gNMI-subscribe.
+2. Telemetry container's events service provides support for streaming out received events live to multiple external clients via gNMI-subscribe.
+3. Multiple external collectors could connect with filters on event-sources.
+Only one collector is accepted for all events (_no filtering by source_), in otherwords main-receiver.
-3. Telemetry container uses cache service during its downtime and as well external receiver's downtime (_implying between external receiver connectiondrop & re-connect_).
+4. Telemetry container uses cache service during its downtime and during downtime of main receiver, to send events that arrived during the downtime.

 ### Event reliability
 1. The internal sequencing helps assess the count of messages by receivers.